 A court is a group of dwelling units arranged to share one or more common courtyards.
 The courtyard is intended to be a semi-public outdoor room that is an extension of the public realm.
 The units may be arranged in 4 possible configurations: rowhouses, rowhouses over flats, flats, and flats over flats.
-Court buildings may accommodate ground floor the ground floor, with upper commercial/flex uses in either a floors also configured for the live-work configuration or as solely commercial/retail space in qualifying zones facing the primary street.
+Court buildings may accommodate ground floor the ground floor, with upper commercial/flex uses in either a live-work configuration or as solely commercial/retail space in qualifying zones facing the primary street.